tvmai/tvmai.github.io/_posts/2018-10-02-auto-tune-all.md

 ## Begin Tuning
 For demonstration, we run our optimization for resnet-18 on RK3399, an ARM development board.
-The detailed instructions are omitted due to space limit of a blog post.
+The detailed instructions are omitted due to the space limit of a blog post.
 Step-by-step tutorials are available for
 [ARM CPU](https://docs.tvm.ai/tutorials/autotvm/tune_nnvm_arm.html),
 [Mobile GPU](https://docs.tvm.ai/tutorials/autotvm/tune_nnvm_mobile_gpu.html),